Elecampane rhizome instructions for use. Elecampane tablets: instructions for use and pharmacological properties. Analogues, price, release form

 , .
 Take 15 g of elecampane and angelica, pour 1 liter of cold water, bring to a boil, boil for 10 minutes, cool.
 Strain and drink instead of tea.

-Boil a pharmacy pack of roots for 15 minutes in 1 liter of water and pour into a bathtub filled with warm water.
-Take a bath for 10-15 minutes every other day.
+Boil a pharmaceutical pack of roots for 15 minutes in 1 liter of water and pour into a bathtub filled with warm water.
+Take a bath for 10–15 minutes every other day.
 Do this for 10 procedures.

 Elecampane - video